In this in-depth review, I break down the pros and cons of Misen cookware.

 When you take the silicone wrapper off, it’s difficult not to tip the pan in one direction or the other.
 This isn’t a huge deal since you’ll likely only use the pan without the silicone wrapper when you’re cooking in the oven.

 Lastly, in less than a year, the non-stick coating is starting to show signs of wear with surface-level scratches.
 I haven’t noticed any decline in performance yet, but the cooking surface doesn’t look as fresh as it did initially.

-Overall, I’m very impressed with the Misen on-stick pan.
+Overall, I’m very impressed with the Misen non-stick pan.
 It does exactly what it’s supposed to do: makes cooking simple and easy.

-The handle is comfortable, the surface is slick, and it sears fish and meats as good as most stainless steel cookware.
-I would expect to pay at least $100 for this type of performance, but Misen offers it for only $55 (10-inch version).
+Both the old and new handles are comfortable, the surface is slick, and it sears fish and meats as good as most stainless steel cookware.
+I would expect to pay at least $100 for this type of performance, but Misen offers it for only $75 (10-inch version).

 There’s a lot to love about Misen cookware, but there are a few downsides, too.
 In this section, I cover the disadvantages, so you have the full picture.

 Unproven brand: Misen is still new to the market.
 It will take a few years to really see how the cookware holds up.

 No warranty: Most cookware brands offer some warranty, but Misen has chosen not to at this time.
 However, they offer a 60-day, no-questions-asked return policy.

 Limited options: Unlike brands like All-Clad and Calphalon, Misen only offers one version of their cookware.
 If you get overwhelmed with choices, this is a good thing.
 But if you want more options to compare, you won’t find it (at least not yet).